makeabilitylab/physcomp/arduino/potentiometers.md

 <!-- TODO: talk about different taper types? -->

 We're going to start with using only **two legs** of the potentiometer.
-When we use potentiometers with microcontrollers, however, we will use them as voltage dividers, which requires all three legs.
+We'll need all **three legs** when we start working again with microcontrollers.

 ### Variable resistors